October 31, 2007

 Colin Clive, aureoled by a huge, glowing vacuum tube, calls for the kites to be released, and the raising of The Bride begins.

-I had not planned on doing another Close-Up post, but stepping through The Bride of Frankenstein’s creation sequence this week, I was transfixed by the gorgeous images.
+I had not planned on doing another Close-Up post, but stepping through Bride of Frankenstein’s creation sequence this week, I was transfixed by the gorgeous images.

 Director James Whale made the best of a rare chance to revisit and improve upon the creation scene from the original picture.
 The lab has been upgraded, the crackling super-science machinery multiplied and augmented with extra gizmos.
 Broom handle switches are thrown with a deafening bang, a flash of magnesium and a shower of sparks.
 Go look: Shahn over at Six Martinis and the Seventh Art has posted screencaps showing some of the white-hot flares and the washed out, ghostly afterimages that punctuate the action.